Rework (electronics): Reflowing and reballing

-For the PS3 and Xbox mentioned above, the time is about 120 minutes if all goes well.
+For the PS3 and Xbox 360 mentioned above, the time is about 120 minutes if all goes well.

 Chips are at risk of being damaged by the repeated heating and cooling of reballing, and manufacturers' warranties sometimes do not cover this case.
-Removing solder with solder wick subjects devices to thermal stress fewer times than using a flowing solder bath.
-In a test twenty devices were reballed, some several times.
-Two failed to function, but were restored to full functionality after reballing again.
+Removing solder with a solder wick subjects devices to thermal stress fewer times than a flowing solder bath.
+In a test, twenty devices were reballed, some several times.
+Two failed to function but were restored to full functionality after reballing again.
 One was subjected to 17 thermal cycles without failing.

 Results

 Properly carried out rework restores the functionality of the reworked assembly, and its subsequent lifetime should not significantly be affected.
 Consequently, where the cost of reworking is less than the value of the assembly, it is widely used in all sectors of the electronic industry.
-Manufacturer and service providers of communications-technologies, entertainment- and consumer-devices, industrial commodities, automobiles, medical technology, aerospace and other high power electronics rework when necessary.
+Manufacturer and service providers of communications-technologies, entertainment- and consumer-devices, industrial commodities, automobiles, medical technology, aerospace, and other high-power electronics rework when necessary.